4:50 from Paddington: Plot

-A cranky and invalid widower named Luther Crackenthorpe lives at Rutherford Hall with his unmarried daughter, Emma.
-Luther's father made his fortune in biscuit manufacturing, and his will left Rutherford Hall in trust for his eldest grandson (currently Cedric).
-Luther can live in the house for his lifetime, and receives the income from the capital left by his father, but cannot sell the house or touch the capital itself.
-After Luther's death, that capital is to be divided equally among Luther's surviving children, so the share due to the living children rises with each sibling who dies before Luther.
-Edmund, the firstborn son, died during World War II.
-Younger daughter Edith died four years before the novel begins, leaving a son, Alexander.
-The remaining children are Cedric, a painter; Harold, a married businessman; Alfred, whose business is somewhat shady and not well-defined; and Emma.
-Others at the family home include Alexander's father Bryan Eastley, and Alexander's friend James Stoddart-West.
-Local physician Dr Quimper frequently attends to Luther and is close friends with Emma.
+Rutherford Hall is the home of an irritable widower named Luther Crackenthorpe.
+It was originally his father's, who had made his fortune in biscuit manufacturing.
+On his death, he had left the Hall in trust for his eldest grandson, with Luther allowed to live in the house for his lifetime.
+The capital from the estate is also held in trust, to be divided on Luther's death equally among Luther's surviving children.

+Edmund, Luther's firstborn son, died during World War II.
+Younger daughter Edith died four years before the novel begins, leaving a son, Alexander, currently on holiday from school.
+Luther's remaining children are Cedric, a painter (who will inherit the house); Harold, a married businessman; Alfred, whose business is somewhat shady; and Emma, who is unmarried.
+Others at the Hall include Alexander's father Bryan Eastley and Alexander's schoolfriend James Stoddart-West.
+Dr Quimper attends to Luther and is close friends with Emma.